Thailand

 In my previous building I built an office workshop area.
 I sent two of my Thai staff to paint the office floor.
 I told them to paint the floor and work towards the exit door.
 That is in any case common sense, it shouldn't be necessary to tell even a Thai that.

 One hour passed, then two hours, then three hours.
-I was thinking, "Where are they, they should be finished by now?"
+I was thinking, "Where are they, they should be finished by now."
 So I went to check.
 I opened the door and burst out laughing, they were at the other side of the floor waiting for the paint to dry!

-(Submitted by Ian from Pattaya).
+(Submitted by a reader from Pattaya).

 Return to top of page